RTFParallella/RTFParallella.doc/dstr_shared_mem.rst

 Overview
 ----------------------------------

-Each core on the Epiphany processor has independent local memory which can regarded as distributed shared memory, it is accessible by other Epiphany cores and the host arm processor as well.
+Each core on the Epiphany processor has independent local memory which is accessible by other cores on the epiphany chip as well as the host AR< processor, and hence it can be regarded as distributed shared memory.
 This ditributed shared memory will be used to store variables (labels) that are shared between tasks.
-Also, it will be accessed regularly by the host ARM processor to get the status of the core and information on its operation at any given point in time.
+Additionally, it will be accessed regularly by the host ARM processor to get the status of the core and information on its operation at any given point in time.

 shared variables (labels) are allocated in the distributed shared memory statically.

-The labels are grouped together by size in contiguous memory blocks.
+The labels are grouped together by size in contiguous memory blocks called "sections".

 Distributed shared memory model
 ------------------------------------